Hoarding: Understanding the Disorder and How to Help

 It is important to approach hoarding disorder with compassion and understanding, as it can be a deeply distressing and isolating experience for those who suffer from it.
 Loved ones and caregivers can help by offering support and encouragement, and by connecting individuals with appropriate mental health resources.

-If you or someone you know is struggling with hoarding disorder, it is important to seek professional help.
+If you or someone you know is struggling with hoarding disorder, it is important to seek professional help as soon as possible.
 With the right treatment and support, individuals with hoarding disorder can learn to manage their symptoms and improve their quality of life.